Education: COVID-19 Pandemic Response

 FREQUENTLY ASKED QUESTIONS

-At this stage school is set to return in the week following the Easter break.
-Unless a government directive is issued to the contrary, Carinity Education proposes to provide both online and face-to-face learning options during Term Two.
-Our staff will continue to work with our students to ensure that progress continues in all aspects of their development: academic, spiritual, social and emotional during this challenging period.
+Our staff are committed to working with all students to ensure that progress continues in all aspects of their development: academic, spiritual, social and emotional during this challenging period.

 Will students who elect to learn online cover the same content as students who physically attend school?